wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

 ### CritReset

-Filter expression for reseting the CRITICAL alert level to lower level.
+Filter expression for reseting the CRITICAL alert level to a lower level.

 ```javascript